-St. Olaf College’s Svoboda Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, and University of St. Thomas, University of Notre Dame, Northwestern University, and University of Virginia schools of law.
+St. Olaf College’s Svoboda Legal Scholars Program offers an opportunity for a select group of undergraduate students to perform intensive legal research and serve in a legal support role to social impact oriented clinics at the University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, University of St. Thomas, University of Notre Dame, Northwestern University, and University of Virginia schools of law.
 Selected students will have the opportunity to contribute to the work of the clinic under the direction of the clinic director/law school faculty member.
 Through involvement in this program, students will become more knowledgeable about the field of law and legal services while providing valuable contributions to legal clinics serving diverse, under-resourced populations.
 This program is supported by the generosity of Paul Svoboda ’81.

 - Dates: ten weeks during the summer

 - A summer undergraduate research opportunity through the one of the following institutions: University of Minnesota, Mitchell Hamline, University of Iowa, University of Wisconsin-Madison, University of St. Thomas, the University of Notre Dame, and Northwestern University, University of Virginia schools of law.
 Additional institutions and organizations may be added in the future.

 - Gain clinical experience and training